atimpone/aws-foundation-journey/CONTRIBUTING.md

 1. Select "Export"
 1. Select "Download"

-Copy the exported PNG file to the `images/` folder and rename it to suit your needs.
+Copy the exported PNG file to the approprite directory under `static/images/` and rename it to suit your needs.

 #### Tab Names in drawio Files